Neolentinus ponderosus: Similar species

+The species resembles Neolentinus lepideus and Catathelasma imperiale.
+It can resemble Armillaria ponderosa, which grows on the ground.

 Habitat and distribution

 Neolentinus ponderosus is a saprophytic species, and grows on the stumps and logs of conifers, particularly ponderosa pine.
 It causes a brown rot in wood, whereby it breaks down the hemicellulose and cellulose to cause a brown discoloration, and the subsequent cracking of the wood into roughly cubical pieces.
 Fruit bodies grow singly or in small clusters, and usually prefer open spots with direct sunlight.
 The range of the fungus is restricted to the Pacific Northwest region of western North America.
 Fruiting occurs in late spring, or later (summer) in mountainous locales.